ssorrrell/Thoth/README.md

 The design pattern for the UI is MVVM.
 The code behinds are kept minimal, mostly to event binding and passing through to the ViewModels.
 There's a single DataStore class for all objects.
 Services are provided for the audio player and downloader.
 A Entity Managers are used for actions around specific model classes.
 For example, the FeedItemManager refreshes feeds and deletes feeds.

 Downloads are done in Android specific project on a background thread.
 Using the UI thread did not complete a podcast download successfully.

+ViewModels are notified of Entity changes through MessagingCenter.
+They subscribe to the message and check that the entity in it matches one in the current ViewModel and then update with the new Entity.
+The RssEpisode entity sends and updates on DataStore save of this entity, which seems kind of odd.
+Not sure if this is right or not.